kmyrnx/portfolio-api/README.md

 # Portfolio API

-This is a simple REST API to build a portfolio that I have built using for educational purposes only.
+This is a simple REST API to build a portfolio that I have built for educational purposes only.
 While it is working, keep in mind it needs enhancements.
 However, clone/fork it happily and enjoy! :smile:

 ## Notes
 - This is a single user application (You can easily extend it).